v1.6.14

 • /works/northeaster.html

-Each page would include normalized metadata from the Manifest, thumbnails, and links to view the object in a IIIF viewer.
+In both cases, each page would include normalized metadata from the Manifest, thumbnails, and links to view the object in a IIIF viewer.
 Manifest metadata is indexed for search along with any other MDX files under content/.
 Theming offers some baseline options with the ability to supply optional CSS overrides.
 With a site built, you can deploy it anywhere static files can be served, such as GitHub Pages or your own web server.
 And best of all, Canopy handles all the heavy lifting of fetching, normalizing, and rendering IIIF resources so you can focus on building great experiences.